-The Company has agreements with both ACM Alpha Consulting Management EST ("ACMest") and ACM Alpha Consulting Management AG ("ACMag").
-The agreements are both effective July 2, 2018 and can be terminated upon ninety days notice.
-Mr. Kandziora is President of ACMest and acted as Observer on the Board of Directors of the Company up until August 22, 2019 in addition to also being on the Supervisory Board of the Company's Polish subsidiary, Helix Immuno-Oncology S.A.
+Until the October 21, 2020, the Company had agreements with both ACMest and ACMag.
+Mr. Kandziora is President of ACMest and acted as Observer on the Board of Directors of the Company up until August 22, 2019, in addition to being on the Supervisory Board of the Company's prior subsidiary, HIO.
 Mrs. Kandziora is President of ACMest and was Corporate Secretary up until August 22, 2019.
-On October 21, 2020 the agreements with both ACMag and ACMest were terminated by mutual agreement of the parties.